 Ideally now you have two copies of an expensive book, and the next time you can act more aggressively in pushing prices down.
 Maintain just a single listing so that you're not competing with yourself and risking two copies.
 And now, again, try to draw the next bot into lowering their price down.

-Repeat the steps above, but now you can be more aggressive, because you have two copies at this point.
+Repeat the steps above, with no further worry of losing your only copy.
 Eventually you are going to run out of responsive bots to manipulate.
 You will be able to look and see the residual price of the book, or you will be the only owner of the book, which is a great situation to be in.
 Once you've gathered all the copies that you can get, you can begin to sell them.
-But you only want to sell them for a price that is slightly less than the other (now higher) prices.
+But you want to sell them for a price that is only slightly less than the other (now higher) prices.

 Rare books are not being reprinted, and first printings are generally going to stay valuable.
 So if you believe in the book, you can continue to gather more copies.
 With this method you can simultaneously drive down the price of books that you purchase while getting them all into your hands.